stdunbar/snapshot-lamda/README.md

 * **volumeId** - the volume id of the EBS volume that you want to take a snapshot of
 * **description** - the description to the snapshot
 * **name** - the name for the snapshot
+* **numSnapshotsToKeep** - an optional field that specifies the number of snapshots to keep for this volume id.
+If it exists it will override the environment variable below.
+This allows you to have multiple environments with, for example, your dev environment only keeping a few days of backups and your production keeping more.

 ### Setup ###